John Francis Kavanagh: Leeds

 He was Head of the School of Sculpture and Modelling at Leeds College of Art from 1933 – 1939 and taught stone and marble carving in the School of Industrial Design and Crafts.

 In 1936 he was commissioned for a memorial by Miss M C Vyvyan, a retiring headmistress at Roundhay Girls’ High School, Leeds; it was stolen from the school in the early 1990s.
 The bronze work "Cora Ann: The Spirit of Youth" shows a figure of a Spartan athlete; the model for it was exhibited at the Royal Academy.

 Also in 1936 he won an international competition to design the Medal presented by the Royal Institute of British Architects to winners of the Rome Prize in Architecture.
 The medal shows the Arms of the Institute, lions rampant on either side of a column with the inscription ROYAL INSTITUTE OF BRITISH ARCHITECTS 1934 while the reverse has the inscription ROME SCHOLARSHIP IN ARCHITECTURE with a central space for the name.

 He was elected as a member of the National Society of Painters, Sculptors, Engravers, Potters, in 1938.
 He exhibited with them in 1937 with bronzes "Cortino di Ampezzo", "Tanith", "Dr P.Duval", and "Etruria".
 In 1938 he exhibited "Lady Jane" and "J.W.Dulanty".

 His highly stylized "Lady Jane" was exhibited at the Royal Hibernian Academy (1936) and toured America in 1944.
 A version is now in Auckland City Art Gallery.
 His sandstone "Crouching Figure" (c 1936), a nude female figure with her head wrapped, is now in the Aigantighe Art Gallery, Timaru.
 His sculpture Satyr and Nymph (1930) was exhibited at the Auckland Society of Arts.

-He was commissioned in 1939 to carve the rood cross for All Souls', Leeds, the "Hook Memorial" Church.
+He was commissioned in 1939 to carve the rood cross for All Souls', Leeds, the "Hook Memorial" Church, receiving £200.
 The carving of "Christ Triumphant on the Cross" was carved in lime wood and was the largest wooden figure made in England at that time since the Renaissance.
 It shows Christ on the Cross, wearing the alb and raising his arms free in blessing.
 Its design took into consideration the extreme foreshortening involved in hanging high in the nave.